 Consider the middle front player.
 He has to remain on the right side of the left-front player and to the left of the right-front player.
-If these players are standing too close to each other for some reason, it can be termed as overlap and a positional violation.
+If these players stand too close to each other for some reason, it can be termed as overlap and a positional violation.

-Likewise, all the players have to keep their relative distance and position from each player.
-They don’t necessarily have to be perfectly lined up as in a military formation.
-They just have to maintain the order of the starting line-up.
+Likewise, all the players must keep their relative distance and position from each other.
+They don’t necessarily have to be perfectly lined up as in a military formation, and they just have to maintain the order of the starting line-up.

-You also have to keep in mind that the back row players remain in the back row.
+You also have to remember that the back row players remain in the back row.
 Suppose a back-row player is in the front row before the service; it would also count as a positional violation.
-The same goes for the front row players.
+The same goes for the front-row players.

 Volleyball Positions Diagram And Numbers

-We all know by now that there are 6 players on the field, each playing a different role.
+We all know by now that six players are on the field, each playing a different role.
 Sure everyone is supposed to pass, set, block, or serve whenever the situation demands it.
-But those are necessary volleyball skills that every player must-have.
+But those are necessary volleyball skills that every player must have.

 So, what are these specialized roles?
 What does each of them do?
-Let’s list them.
+Let’s list the different volleyball position numbers.